 Mun’s hometown during his childhood was somewhat isolated in that the local radio didn’t play rap on the radio.
 You could only hear rap music if you had cable tv which Mun’s family didn’t.
 Thankfully Mun made a new friend who had recently moved out from Harlem and shared his cache of cassette tapes which had recordings of all the hottest rap and hip-hop talent from the Billboard charts.
 Like many youth of the period, Mun’s hip-hop education was cemented when a “Yo!
 Magazine” was placed in his hands.
 For the first time, Mun was able to put faces with the names of his favorite artists of the day, De La Soul, Public Enemy, etc. Mun honed his drumming craft by playing along to the greats his father exposed him to and to the music of his rap heroes.
 Because of this dedication, Mun earned a spot on the drumline in an ultra-competitive music program at the University of North Texas in Denton, TX and proved so talented as a freshman he played on the drum corps circuit next to musicians who were much older and more experienced than he was.
 During this period, he worked with great instructors, great musicians and learned the important lesson that “through hard work, you can be the best at something” which he was when his drum line won a national championship that year.

 After winning, Mun quit the drumline and got into West African drumming around the same time he encountered DJing.
 In 1995, Mun was drumming on the street when a DJ heard his beats and, on the spot, pulled out his equipment starting scratching and vibing with him.
 That same night, Mun received a flyer to an underground hip-hop show in Dallas about 40 minutes south of his university.
 At the event, Mun met the event organizers, many of whom were HBCU grads including the young Erica Wright later known as Erykah Badu who closed out the show.
 Mun quickly fell into this creative group and started traveling to Dallas every weekend.
 Soon after that Mun began promoting shows in Denton, building bridges between Dallas and Denton, and making his living as a DJ.
+It was during this time that he well and truly mastered the art of DJing.
+Moreover, in his current live sets, Mun apparently still uses the techniques that he picked up along the way using modern DJ equipment similar to these Numark Mixtrack Platinum FX decks.

 VSCO presents a short film about a man breaking free from his past to forge a new identity and to realize his place in the world through music and spirituality.
 Featuring Otura Mun, the bandleader of the contemporary Afro-Caribbean ensemble ÌFÉ.
 Directed by Omid Fatemi and filmed on location in Puerto Rico.